hrharder/ParadigmCore/docs/rebalance-tx-doc.md

 # ParadigmCore `rebalance` overview

-This document exists to outline and explain the `rebalance` transaction, its purpose within ParadigmCore, and the mecahnism of it's implementation.
+This document exists to outline and explain the `rebalance` transaction, its purpose within ParadigmCore, and the mechanism of it's implementation.

 In this future, this may be adapted into more formal documentation about the subject.

 ## Background

-Some processess and assertions that must be understood prior to `rebalance` transactions making any sense.
+Some processes and assertions that must be understood prior to `rebalance` transactions making any sense.

 1. As part of the Paradigm contract system, there exists the `PosterRegistry` contract which implements the following functionalities:
     - Any valid Ethereum address (a "poster") may "lock" DIGM tokens into the registry at any time.
-    - That same address may "unlock" any amount of tokens at any time, up to thier total "locked" balance.
+    - That same address may "unlock" any amount of tokens at any time, up to their total "locked" balance.
     - Upon a "lock" and "unlock" transaction, a `PosterRegistryUpdate` event is emitted with the poster's address, and their balance.
     - A mapping (`address a => uint balance`) is kept in-state in the `PosterRegistry` contract.

 1. The desired functionality (on the OrderStream side) is as follows:
     - Write access to the network - the ability to post orders - is allocated in periods called "rebalance periods".
-    - At the begining of each period, a mapping is generated (`address a => uint limit`) by the OrderStream
+    - At the beginning of each period, a mapping is generated (`address a => uint limit`) by the OrderStream
     - This mapping allocates each "poster" with a number of transactions they are allowed in the period
     - This per-period allowance should be proportional to their "lock" size (their locked balance / total locked balance * `NUM_ORDERS`)
     - `NUM_ORDERS` (not the real name) is a consensus parameter that determines the number of order TXs accepted per rebalance period